kevinkunkel98/kw-blog/src/content/blog/how-to-configure-astropaper-theme.md

   - configuration
   - docs
 ogImage: ""
-description: How you can make AstroPaper theme absolutely yours.
+description: How to use a pretty solid Neovim configuration to start your journey.
 ---

 AstroPaper is a highly customizable Astro blog theme.
 With AstroPaper, you can customize everything according to your personal taste.
 This article will explain how you can make some customizations easily in the config file.